-Located in Altoona, the veterinarians at Lakemont Veterinary Clinic, Inc. are committed to your pet's health.
-Altoona based Lakemont Veterinary Clinic, Inc. excels in the science of Veterinary medicine and was founded in 1979.
-Since then Dr. Frederick D. Piper and his staff have excelled in compassionate veterinary care in the Altoona area.
+Located in Altoona, the veterinarians at Lakemont Veterinary Clinic, P.C. are committed to your pet's health.
+Altoona based Lakemont Veterinary Clinic, P.C. excels in the science of Veterinary medicine and was founded in 1979.

 Your Pets . . .
 Our Family!